timarques/games-folder/README.md

 ### Prerequisites

-This extension needs some dependencies to full work.
+You need install this dependencies to make all features work.

 ```
-Gda
+gda
-ImageMagick
+imagemagick
 ```

 ### Installing